dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Same as yesterday.. spent the day on book.. was sick

 **Thoughts**: Nothing much.
 Thinking may be I should stop with the book and finish rougelike but that also feels like im switching back and forth.. so confused.

+### Day 13: Apr-25-18 Wednesday
+**Today's Progress**: Worked on rougelike.. tried generating the progressive map but have been doing only stupid things.

+**Thoughts**: Should first decide everything about the game..